WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 #### Can I revoke an SSI distributed ID?

 Yes.
-A decentralized ID is turned off by invalidated the data that the DID points to.
+A decentralized ID can be turned off by the owner or by invalidating the data that the DID points to.

 #### Can someone publish something permanently about me on an SSI blockchain?